Dorialexander/FreedomOfPanorama/README.md

 load("path_to_iramuteq_files")
 ```

-The script "[panorama.R]()" includes a set of functions to generate ggplot from Iramuteq data.
+The script "[panorama.R]()" includes a set of functions to generate [ggplot](https://cran.r-project.org/web/packages/ggplot2/index.html) graphics from Iramuteq data.